How Loan trusts can be used to plan for inheritance tax, school fees, pensions and death benefits.

 Inheritance tax (IHT) planning

 Planning strategies involving Loan Trusts are suitable for the ‘conservative’ investor who wants to avoid inheritance tax but doesn't want to make significant outright gifts at inception.
+Setting up a loan trust does not give rise to a transfer of value for IHT purposes (i.e. there is no initial gift).

 The trustees need to invest to maintain capital as the trust fund should be at least equal in value to the quantum of the loan.
 The trustees could be personally liable for any shortfall.
+A trustee shall not be liable for a loss to the trust fund unless that loss was caused by his/her own fraud or negligence.

 Bare/absolute trust structures lack the flexibility of discretionary trust arrangements.